mkdecisiondev/devdocs/aws/lambda-with-other-services/lambda-dynamodb/lambda-dynamodb.md

 ## The Table

 For this example we will use a table whose primary key is a unique string.
-Once the table has been created, copy down its Amazon Resource Name (ARN) as that will be used to give the Lambda function access to the table.

 ![alt text](images/1.png)

+Once the table has been created, click on its name to see an overview of it.
+Copy down its Amazon Resource Name (ARN) from the "Table details" section as that will be used to give the Lambda function access to the table.

 ![alt text](images/2.png)